ACWIC/employer-callback/README.md

 ### Running locally

-For running locally, it's required to include `.envs/.local/.sls` to `app` service.
-It might be achieved adding this line to `local.yml` under `app` service's `env_file`:

-    - ./.envs/.local/.sls

-Containers might be run:

 ```
 docker-compose up
 ```

-The service will be available on port 8081, and minio will be available on port 9001.
+The service will be available on port 8081

-Open `localhost:8081/docs` for swagger documentation, `localhost:9001/minio` for minio.
+Open `localhost:8081/docs` for swagger documentation.

 ## Configuration: